duckietown/book-opmanual-duckiebot/src/calibrations/duckiebot-extrinsic-and-intrinsic-camera-calibrations.md

 ```

 (operation-camera-extrinsics-calibration)=
-## Extrinsics calibration
+## Extrinsic calibration

-### The Extrinsics Calibrator
+### The Extrinsic Calibrator

-The easiest way to perform the extrinsics camera calibration procedure for your Duckiebot is by using the `Extrinsics Calibrator`.
+The easiest way to perform the extrinsic camera calibration procedure for your Duckiebot is by using the `Extrinsics Calibrator`.

 ```{figure} ../_images/calibrations/camera/extrinsics_calibrator_1.png
 The `Extrinsics Calibrator`.